-Broadcasters shall refrain from publishing any material likely “to incite hatred or intolerance on the grounds of race, language, gender, religious convictions, political opinions, ethnic origin, geographic location, or social background.”

 The Law of Georgia on Advertisement determines that advertisement shall not encourage citizens towards “violence, aggression and chaos, or any other dangerous actions, that can damage the health or security.”

 In December 2009, around 139 journalists signed and approved common principles of professional conduct and by signing this statement they became the members of the Georgian Charter of Journalistic Ethics, a self-regulatory body.
 The Charter provides that journalists shall understand the importance of journalistic work and “shall take all efforts to avoid discrimination of any person by race, gender, sexual orientation, language, religious, political and other opinion, national or social origin or any other feature”.

-To encourage the creation and use of non-stereotypical, balanced and diverse images of women and girls in the media, Guidelines on Coverage of Gender Issues have been adopted in 2017.
-The Charter acknowledges the role media can play to destroy gender roles and stereotypes and encourages them to strike a balance between the respondents, fight traditional roles of women and men and avoid use of stereotype language.
-The guidelines encourage media to cover issues related to the state policy on gender equality, gender discrimination, violence against women, and use of gender stereotypes by public officials, cases of sexual harassment, discrimination in labour relations, women political representation.

 Paragraphs 20 and 21 - Violence against women